Weekend Timetable 2026

 • 6.45pm – 7.30pm

-• Launch of and readings from the 2024 Flash Fiction Festival Anthology introduced by Festival Director, Jude Higgins and Festival Team member Karen Jones, Dining Room
+• Readings from the 2025 Flash Fiction Festival Anthology introduced by Festival Director, Jude Higgins and Festival Team member Karen Jones, Dining Room

 • Break